zhanglab/psamm/docs/tutorial/fpp.rst

 .. image::  04-combine1.dot.png

-The combine 2 option will update the image to look like the following:
+The combined 2 option will update the image to look like the following:
 .. code-block:: shell

    (psamm-env) $ psamm-model vis --combine 2 --image png --output 04-combine2